lfost42/franchise/README.md

 Future Updates:

-- Option to add, modify, and delete locations.
+- Option to view, add, delete, and modify locations.
 - Option to upload a new csv file and run analysis on it.
 - Consume an API for mapping purposes.
 - Display locations and analysis results on a map.